adobeio/adobeio-documentation/Webhook_docs_intro.md

 You can also use the API to get a list of all the webhooks, so you can verify that the webhook is really there.

 This uses a GET request, so there is no request body.
-Instead the `CLIENT_ID` is now included in the URL.
+Instead, the `CLIENT_ID` is now included in the URL.

 ```shell
 curl https://csm.adobe.io/csm/webhooks/CLIENT_ID \